HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 {{ figure_markup(
   image="video-preload-values.png",
   caption="Video preload values.",
-  description="Bar chart showing 33% of desktop and mobile pages with video have preload of `none`, 36% of desktop and 27% of mobile pages with video have `auto`, 24% and 33% respectively have `metadata`, and 4% and 5% respectivdly do not have this set.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=989934821&format=interactive", sheets_gid="1099175973", sql_file="video_preload_values.sql"
+  description="Bar chart showing 33% of desktop and mobile pages with video have preload of `none`, 36% of desktop and 27% of mobile pages with video have `auto`, 24% and 33% respectively have `metadata`, and 4% and 5% respectively do not have this set.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=989934821&format=interactive", sheets_gid="1099175973", sql_file="video_preload_values.sql"
   )
 }}

-The preload attribute is indicating for the browser whether a video should be downloaded, and it can have 4 values - none, metadata, auto and empty.
-(Note that if left empty, the auto value is assumed).
-We can see that 4.81% of the pages have video elements, and 45.37% of these have the preload attribute.
-The numbers on mobile are slightly different, with only 3.59% of the pages having video elements and 43.38% of these have the preload attribute.
+The `preload` attribute indicates whether a video should be downloaded, and it can have three values: `none`, `metadata`, `auto` (note that if left empty, the `auto` value is assumed).
+We can see that 4.81% of pages have `<video>` elements, and 45.37% of these have the `preload` attribute.
+The numbers on mobile are slightly different, with only 3.59% of the pages having `<video>` elements and 43.38% of these having the `preload` attribute.

 ### Autoplay and Muted

 {{ figure_markup(
   image="video-autoplay-and-muted-usage.png",
-  caption="Video autoplay and muted usage.", description="Bar chart showing 57.22% of desktop pages with video and 53.86% of mobile have Videos Autoplaying, 56.36% and 53.41% have muted, and 48.74% of desktop and 45.99% of mobile pages with video have both set.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=1010709511&format=interactive", sheets_gid="1366238292", sql_file="video_autoplay_muted.sql"
+  caption="Video autoplay and muted usage.", description="Bar chart showing 57.22% of desktop pages with video and 53.86% of mobile have videos `autoplay`, 56.36% and 53.41% have `muted`, and 48.74% of desktop and 45.99% of mobile pages with video have both set.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=1010709511&format=interactive", sheets_gid="1366238292", sql_file="video_autoplay_muted.sql"
   )
 }}

-Looking at additional information about videos, we can see that 57.22% of the video elements on desktop have the autoplay attribute, 56.36% of pages with a video element on desktop utilize the muted attribute and last but not least 48.74% of  pages use both autoplay and muted on desktop.
-The numbers are similar for mobile, where 53.86% have autoplay, 53.41% have muted and 45.99% have both autoplay and muted.
+Looking at additional information about videos, we can see that 57.22% of the `<video>` elements on desktop have the `autoplay` attribute, 56.36% of pages with a `<video>` element on desktop utilize the `muted` attribute and last but not least 48.74% of  pages use both `autoplay` and `muted` together, on desktop.
+The numbers are similar for mobile, where 53.86% have `autoplay`, 53.41% have `muted` and 45.99% include both attributes.

 ## Conclusion

 The web is an amazing place to tell a visual story.
-During our research we could see that the web is truly utilising a lot of elements of media.
+During our research we could see that the web is truly utilizing a lot of elements of media.
 This diversity is also shown in the number of ways media is represented on the web today.
-The most basic features of displaying these elements are being actively used, however using modern browsers we could do a lot more.
+Most basic features for displaying media are being actively used, however using modern browsers we could do a lot more.
 Some of the advanced media features that are used today are amazing, however sometimes they are used incorrectly or in the wrong context.
 We would like to encourage everyone to go a level deeper: use all the features and capabilities of the modern web to bring more amazing visual experiences to users.